As the days get shorter and winter approaches, the yearly ritual of preparing your home for the dreaded colder weather is now underway.

 What’s that, you say?
 Your garage doesn’t have a fire extinguisher, carbon monoxide detector, or heat detector?
 Investing in any or all three of these inexpensive items is a sensible idea as an extra safety measure to protect your home.

 A little preventative care when storing your lawn tools and equipment for the winter will extend their life.
 This also includes patio furniture.
-Come the spring time, they’ll all be ready to use right away.
+By spring, they’ll all be ready to use right away.
 Take the time to declutter any tools that are barely used or worn out and no longer useful.

 Lawn and garden tools like wheelbarrows, rakes, shovels, tillers, and edgers can be hosed down, which should remove most dirt.
 To remove stubborn caked-on soil and dirt, hose the tools down and use a light wire brush for cleaning (this can also be used to remove light rust).
 Make sure to dry all washed items before storing them.